gvolpe/blog-comments/_posts/2024-02-27-private-flake.md

 This was the case because I use `git-crypt` on my public repo to encrypt them; one more obstacle on the road to finally nail this...

-The first step was to refactor all my public encrypted secrets and centralize them in a single overlay, so here's how I define it now:
+The next step was to refactor all my public encrypted secrets and centralize them in a single overlay, so here's how I define them now:

 {% highlight nix %}
 {